-MEET WITH YOUR CORPS OFFICER Women's Ministry is a ministry of the church.
+LAY LEADERS: Meet with your Corps Officer.
+Women's Ministry is a ministry of the church.
 Your Corps Officer is an important partner as you lead the women of their congregation.
 Explain your vision and purpose for your ministry.
 In return, allow them to show you how ministry to women can fit the vision of the corps.
 This will bring unity as you work together to achieve one kingdom-building outcome.
 Then consult together on potential women to serve on your leadership committee.
-Your C.O. should also serve on your leadership committee for transparency and advice.
-(If you are the C.O., confer with your Corps Sergeant Major and Corps Council members.)
+Your Corps Officer should serve on your leadership committee for transparency and advice.